SILICA IN INDUSTRIAL WATER – How big of a problem is it?

-Silica is among the most common substances encountered on Earth.
-It is the 7th most abundant element in the universe and a vast majority of all rocks are comprised of silicate minerals which have SiO2 as their fundamental building block.
+Silicon is among the more abundant elements in the Earth’s crust, and most rocks are comprised of silicate minerals with SiO₂ as a fundamental building block.

 So it comes as no surprise that it is almost always present in source water, process water, and wastewater streams.
 For industrial units, efficient management of silica levels in process water is important to ensure optimal functioning and performance life of equipment.

 But before we get into the how’s and the why’s of silica removal from water, let’s first understand the silica in your water.
-There are essentially 2 types of silica found in water supplies:
+For practical water treatment, silica in water is often discussed as two main fractions: reactive (dissolved) silica and colloidal/polymeric (non‑reactive) silica:

 Why is Silica removal necessary?